How To Change Your

 However, the filing requirements, forms, fees, and other details are determined by each state and vary widely.
 It costs $25 to file a Statement of Change in Alaska, for instance, $20 in Rhode Island, and $10 in North Dakota.
 Similarly, some states allow only online filing, some states will only accept your paperwork through the mail, and some states will do both.

-To determine those state-specific details, scroll down to the next section (“State-by-State Filing Requirements”) and select your state.
+To determine those state-specific details, scroll down to the next section (“Change Your Registered Agent By State”) and select your state.

 3. Inform Your Current Registered Agent of the Change

 Ready to make the switch and hire Northwest to be your company’s registered agent?
-We’ll file your change of registered agent paperwork for you and even pay your required state filing fee.
+We’ll file your change of registered agent paperwork for you for free and even pay your required state filing fee.

 Click on the state name for more detailed information about changing your registered agent in each state, or switch to our registered agent service and let us handle the change of registered agent process for you.